 The Finnish Transport Agency (Liikennevirasto) is responsible for the management, development and maintenance of the Finnish railway network.
 Finland has almost 510 km of railway belonging to the Core Network Corridors.
 The Finnish rail network uses a 1524 mm track gauge (Russian track gauge).

-Information regarding the Finish network and its features can be found at:
+Information regarding the Finish network and its features:

 National implementation plan

 The Finnish National Implementation Plan (NIP) was delivered in 2017.
 It contained dates which went beyond 2023; therefore, it was not compliant with ERTMS European Deployment Plan.

 - The entire network is expected to be equipped with ERTMS Level 1 according to the NIP.
 However, the “Digirata” ETCS Programme proposes the deployment of level 2 in the Finnish network.